nerdynz/grpcpdf/README.md

 jeeves is a helpful dude.

-we've equipped hime with a pdf generator
+we've equipped him with a pdf generator

 ### PROTO GEN